melinacordeau/sctva/README.md

 # Structural connectivity of the temporal voice areas (sctva)
 The sctva package regroups scripts and pipelines used to study the extrinsic structural connectivity of the temporal voice areas of the human brain
 # Installation
-We highly recommend to install this package in a virtual environnement provided either by venv or conda.
+We highly recommend to install this package in a virtual environment provided either by venv or conda.
 ```
 git clone  https://github.com/alexpron/sctva
 ```